ponylang/rfcs/text/0000-http-streaming.md

   Client -> ClientConnection -> Payload._write -> TCP
 ```
 This has to change to allow multiple writes to the payload body *after* it has been dispatched by `ClientConnection`.

+1. `_ClientConnection` currently calls `request._write` exactly once.
+Instead, the `Payload` itself has to be able to control the sending of data to the server.

+### Responses
-Information flow *into* the client is as follows:
+Information flow back *into* the client is as follows:
 ```
   TCP ->         ClientConnection -> Client
+  PayloadBuilder                     PayloadReceiveHandler
 ```

-1. `PayloadReceiveHandler.apply()` can be called more than once.
+1. `PayloadReceiveHandler.chunk()` can be called more than once.
 Add `PayloadReceiveHandler.closed()` to be called when all data has been received.

-2. `_ClientConnection` currently calls `request._write` exactly once.
-Instead, the `Payload` itself has to be able to control the sending of data to the server.

 # How We Teach This